eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

         val storeResult = EudiWallet.storeIssuedDocument(unsignedDocument, issuerData)

         when (storeResult) {
-            is AddDocumentResult.Failure -> {
+            is StoreDocumentResult.Failure -> {
                 val error = storeResult.throwable
                 // handle error while adding document
             }
-            is AddDocumentResult.Success -> {
+            is StoreDocumentResult.Success -> {
                 val documentId = storeResult.documentId
                 // the documentId of the newly added document
                 // use the documentId to retrieve the document